Last Updated on April 19, 2021

 For now, here’s the latest on Covid-19 regulations for domestic travels in Canada.

 On September 19, 2020, Colombia has resumed international flights with Mexico, Brazil, Ecuador, Bolivia, Guatemala, and the United States.
 It allows visitors from all countries to enter.
-However, all visitors will be required to submit a negative COVID-19 PCR test result taken no more than four days prior to the travel date.
+However, all visitors will be required to submit a negative COVID-19 PCR test result taken no more than 96 hours prior to the travel date.
+If no test result can be presented on arrival, travelers may get tested in Colombia and remain isolated until a negative result is out.
+Visitors who do not want to get tested at all are required to quarantine for 14 days.
 All visitors must wear a protective face covering at all times.

 The Health Minister of Costa Rica has announced that it will open its borders for tourism on August 1, 2020.
 However, the country will only allow flights from those countries that have successfully controlled the spread of Covid-19.
 They have not yet provided any details on which countries will be included in the list.
 However, the Costa Rica Tourism Board has earlier revealed that they will first allow visitors coming from Europe, UK, and Canada.